lSara-MM/Pinky_Engine/README.md

 * Load and draw FBX files by dragging them to the engine from anywhere in the Hard Drive
 * Load and apply DDS/PNG textures by dragging them to the engine from anywhere in the Hard Drive
-* GameObject structure, one for each loaded mesh.
+* Game Object structure, one for each loaded mesh.
 Inspector shows the following:
 	* Each GameObject has 3 components: Transform, Mesh and Material
 		* Mesh component allows to show vertex normals and face normals of the geometry
 		* Material component allows to change the color (with a color picker) and a toggle to show the checkers